This post may contain affiliate links. Learn more.

 Chocolate and nuts are popular additions to banana bread.
 If you’d like to get creative with your vegan pumpkin bread, stir 75g of your chosen addition into the banana bread batter before adding the batter to the baking tin (chocolate chips and pecans work particularly well).

-Head to the Variations section below for some more ideas and for details of how to make this loaf gluten free.
+Head to the Variations section below for some more ideas and for details of how to make a gluten free banana bread loaf.

 Serving and Storage